Data Licensing Agreement Red Flags for Buyers

 Key Takeaways

-• Permitted use should be specific.
-Activation, analytics, enrichment, fraud prevention, and resale are different rights.
+• Permitted use must name activation, analytics, enrichment, fraud, and resale separately.

 Permitted Use Is the Core Business Clause